-This section identifies the legal provisions that Sheffield proposes to implement to ensure the Greater Bilby is protected.
-It identifies management actions that will be implemented to mitigate and manage potential risks to Bilbies, and management targets that will be used to measure the efficacy and performance of management actions.
-A monitoring framework for tracking performance against management targets is also included in this section, along with trigger levels for corrective actions and proposed mechanisms for review and reporting an.
+This section identifies the legal provisions that Thunderbird proposes to implement to ensure the relevant conditions of Ministerial Statement 1080 are met with regard to the protection of the Greater Bilby and Dampier Peninsula Goanna.

+It identifies management actions that will be implemented to mitigate and manage potential risks to these species, and management targets that will be used to measure the efficacy and performance of management actions.
+A monitoring framework for tracking performance against management targets is also included in this section, where relevant management targets are not met, management actions will be reviewed and where required adapted to meet the environmental objective.
+Proposed mechanisms for review and reporting during implementation are also included in this section.

-2.1 Purpose
+2.1 FEMP OBJECTIVES